kwpid/connect-4-ranked-2/replit.md

 Connect Ranked is a single-player competitive Connect 4 game against AI opponents, designed to simulate a multiplayer ranked experience.
 It features a comprehensive trophy-based ranking system with seasonal resets, an in-game shop for cosmetic titles and banners, and a dynamic leaderboard.
 The game focuses on local data persistence and offers a progression-based experience with evolving AI competitors, including varied play styles and adaptive counter-play.
 The project aims to provide an engaging and strategic Connect 4 experience with long-term player progression.

+## Replit Environment Setup (October 2, 2025)

+This project has been successfully imported and configured for the Replit environment:

+- **Build System**: Vite for frontend, esbuild for backend bundling
+- **Development Server**: Express.js serving Vite dev server on port 5000
+- **Host Configuration**: Configured with `allowedHosts: true` in vite middleware to work with Replit's proxy
+- **Data Persistence**: Uses localStorage exclusively; no database required for operation
+- **Dependencies**: All npm packages installed successfully
+- **Workflow**: "Start Game" workflow configured to run `npm run dev` on port 5000
+- **Deployment**: Configured for autoscale deployment with build and start scripts

 ## User Preferences

 Preferred communication style: Simple, everyday language.